frappe/erpnext/.github/CONTRIBUTING.md

 ### General Issue Guidelines

 1. **Search existing Issues:** Before raising a Issue, search if it has been raised before.
-Maybe add a 👍 or give additional help by creating a mockup if it is not already created.
+Maybe add a thumbs-up or give additional help by creating a mockup if it is not already created.
 1. **Report each issue separately:** Don't club multiple, unreleated issues in one note.
 1. **Brief:** Please don't include long explanations.
 Use screenshots and bullet points instead of descriptive paragraphs.